Text by Živa Brglez

-Much of her work does have these appearance qualities of highly aesthetically polished objects, for some these are reminiscences of Modernism.
+Much of her work has the appearance qualities of highly aesthetically polished objects.
+For some, these are reminiscences of Modernism.
 A good example would be Polygon I – but, as one could argue, only at first sight.
-Indeed, the story once again unfolds conceptually, between balancing the man-made with the natural.
-Furthermore, the piece with its translucent properties does also take into the account luminescence and the viewer.
-The two further key interests of Aphra Shemza’s work can be clearly traced in her Composition μX, which represents a kind of universe, modelled on Kepler’s Platonic Universe, lit with LED lights that can be manipulated by the viewer.
+Indeed, the story once again unfolds conceptually between balancing the man-made with the natural.
+Furthermore, with its translucent properties, the piece also considers luminescence and the viewer.
+The two further key interests of Aphra Shemza’s work can be clearly traced in her Composition μX, which represents a kind of universe modelled on Kepler’s Platonic Universe, lit with LED lights that can be manipulated by the viewer.

-In 2016, Aphra Shemza co-founded FLUX organization, devoted to cultivating media arts community in the UK.
+In 2016, Aphra Shemza co-founded the FLUX organization, devoted to cultivating the media arts community in the UK.
 Two years later, she created ARTOLOGY, a platform that promotes sustainability within art practice.
-It focuses on what artist, working with technology, should consider before the work is even created.
-For example, what kind of environmental impact will their work have and how to ensure work’s longevity?
-In Aphra Shemza’s work, this reveals not only in pieces like above-mentioned Compositions 1-4, which are made of recycled or reused materials but also in pieces like Current Climate.
-The latter is not ecological only via its conceptual and material baselines, but also concerning its clearly observable content.
-It is a “real-time data visualization” of climate change discourse of four countries, chosen for their contribution to the issue (or the lack thereof).
-Below four wooden tree trunks brightly shines four differently coloured lights, which change whenever the country news-outlets mention climate change.
+It focuses on what artists working with technology should consider before creating the work.
+For example, what kind of environmental impact will their work have and how to ensure the work’s longevity?
+In Aphra Shemza’s work, this is revealed in pieces like the above-mentioned Compositions 1-4, which are made of recycled or reused materials, and in pieces like Current Climate.
+The latter is not ecological only via its conceptual and material baselines but also concerning its clearly observable content.
+It is a “real-time data visualization” of the climate change discourse of four countries chosen for their contribution to the issue (or the lack thereof).
+Below, four wooden tree trunks brightly shine four differently coloured lights, which change whenever the country news outlets mention climate change.

 Aphra Shemza’s work is thus hard to characterize unambiguously.
-Sometimes it leans towards design, other times they take is nearly political, another time it becomes something very elusive for its transient, even seemingly eternal qualities.
+Sometimes it leans towards design.
+Other times take is nearly political.
+Another time it becomes very elusive for its transient, seemingly eternal qualities.
 One common line or denominator does make itself apparent, though.
-It is her consistent sustainability-awareness, embodied in various forms, objects and ideas, which she tries to encourage not only via her own artistic practice but also via several online and offline platforms, talks and workshops.
+It is her consistent sustainability awareness, embodied in various forms, objects and ideas, which she tries to encourage through her artistic practice and several online and offline platforms, talks and workshops.

 What is the intellectual process behind ‘Solutions for a Sustainable Art Practice’?

-Whilst being excited about what these new media allow me to explore I am apprehensive about the unknowns they present, in terms of material stability, sustainability and maintenance.
+While excited about what these new media allow me to explore, I am apprehensive about the unknowns they present in terms of material stability, sustainability and maintenance.
 Solutions for a Sustainable Art Practice was created in response to the Art Council’s Developing Your Creative Practice Grant.
 My bespoke artist development program ran for three months, allowing me the opportunity to pursue a focused investigation into finding practical, sustainable alternatives to the materials I use to make my work.

 I have also published all my research and concepts on a peer-led platform called ARTOLOGY for other artists who wish to pursue a more mindful creative process and curated and hosted a FLUX talks event called Radical Ecology: Sustainable Media Art in collaboration with Julie’s Bicycle, Bowarts, Arts Admin and Ugly Duck presenting three artist speakers concerned with these concepts.

 I look at sustainability in two different ways.
-The first one being able to sustain practising as an artist for many years to come.
+The first one can sustain practising as an artist for many years to come.
 Here the artist would be looking at ways they can survive and produce work or a way of working that would enable them to continue their practice in the future.
-Secondly, sustainable art practice in the more ecological sense would involve being considerate and mindful of the materials you use to create your work at the point of idea creation.
-Using reclaimed or recycled materials, sourcing local, using fair trade electronics and materials that are not harmful to the environment.
-Also being responsible at the point of sale that the buyer knows how to look after your work correctly to avoid it being thrown away at a later date, the lifespan of the work is a key concern.
+Secondly, sustainable art practice in the more ecological sense would involve being considerate and mindful of the materials you use to create your work at the point of idea creation and using reclaimed or recycled materials, sourcing local, and using fair trade electronics and materials that are not harmful to the environment.
+Also, being responsible at the point of sale that the buyer knows how to look after your work correctly to avoid it being thrown away at a later date, the lifespan of the work is a key concern.

-There is definitely a long way for me to go in my own practice to become fully sustainable.
-I have only just begun my journey into this field and through doing so have found that there is still so much more to learn, but the community of people I have met so far are open and bursting with life and knowledge that they want to share, so here’s hoping I can start making changes that could create a ripple that could gather momentum across the creative industries.
+There is a long way for me to go in my practice to become fully sustainable.
+I have only just begun my journey into this field and, through doing so, have found that there is still so much more to learn.
+Still, the community of people I have met so far are open and bursting with life and knowledge that they want to share, so here’s hoping I can start making changes that could create a ripple that could gather momentum across the creative industries.

 You are one of the founders of FLUX Events; could you tell us more about FLUX and the events you run?

-FLUX was founded in 2016 at Lights of Soho gallery in London by the artists Maria Almena, Oliver Gingrich and I, FLUX is a charitable organisation committed to furthering the development of the media arts community in the UK.
+FLUX was founded in 2016 at Lights of Soho Gallery in London by the artists Maria Almena, Oliver Gingrich and me.
+FLUX is a charitable organisation committed to furthering the development of the media arts community in the UK.
 As an artist-led forum, FLUX offers a space for collaboration and exchange as key artists and organisations come together to profile their work.
-Through talks events, performance evenings, workshops and exhibitions, FLUX brings these ideas to the wider public – providing a fluid platform to discuss strategies, processes and collective themes within the media arts.
+FLUX brings these ideas to the wider public through talks events, performance evenings, workshops and exhibitions, providing a fluid platform to discuss strategies, processes and collective themes within the media arts.

-This year we have a complete program of monthly social events, in our intimate setting at the Library London, the audience gets the opportunity to meet key artists within the media art scene in London to face to face and to discuss ideas, practices and preeminent concepts in today’s Media Arts.
-As well as three larger curated talks events; Radical Ecology curated by myself, Invasive Media, curated by Oliver Gingrich coming up on the 15th July 2019 and a new collaboration with Central St Martins later this year curated by Maria Almena in collaboration with some of the students on the Art and Science MA.
+This year we have a complete program of monthly social events in our intimate setting at the Library London.
+The audience gets the opportunity to meet key artists within the media art scene in London face to face and discuss ideas, practices and preeminent concepts in today’s Media Arts.
+As well as three larger curated talks events; Radical Ecology, curated by myself; Invasive Media, curated by Oliver Gingrich coming up on the 15th of July 2019 and a new collaboration with Central St Martins later this year curated by Maria Almena in collaboration with some of the students on the Art and Science MA.